conorlawton/Salford-Hackcamp-2021/README.md

 - Feature: Create this branch based on the dev branch, push your commits for your features here, and merge into dev once tested.

 #### To implement a new feature:
-- Create a new branch "feature-YourFeatureNameHere" derived from the dev branch
+- Create a new branch "feature-your-feature-name-here" derived from the dev branch
 - Push all commits to that branch, and make merge it into dev
 - Then make a pull request to merge dev into master